Reactive-Network/reactive-smart-contract-demos/src/demos/approval-magic/README.md

 * `REACTIVE_PRIVATE_KEY` — Private key for signing transactions on the Reactive Network.
 * `CLIENT_WALLET` — Deployer's EOA wallet address

-**Faucet**: To receive testnet REACT, send SepETH to the Reactive faucet at `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
-An equivalent amount of REACT will be sent to your address.
+**Faucet**: To receive testnet REACT, send SepETH to the Reactive faucet contract on Ethereum Sepolia: `0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`.
+The factor is 1/10 (or 0.1), meaning you get 0.01 REACT for every 0.1 SepETH sent.

 **Note**: Use the same private key for deploying `ApprovalService` and `ApprovalListener`. `ApprovalDemoToken` and `ApprovalEthExch` may use different keys if needed.